Survey results for

 Of those people who do, or used to, catheterise, over 22% self-catheterised with the majority being carried out by a healthcare professional.
 For those who do self-catheterise, almost half have their catheters delivered to their home.

-Very many of those who responded to the survey said they would like to be notified regarding the launch of our new talkbladder hub, and to be contacted regarding the results of this survey.
 We would like to thank everyone who participated in this survey.
 Your answers have helped in the creation of our newest hub which will provide the support and information to others suffering with bladder issues.

 If you're interested in a detailed analysis of the results for these surveys please contact us.